proycon/homepage/content/post/colibri/index.md

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["phd", "dissertation", "machine translation", "statistical machine translation"] categories = []
+tags = ["phd", "dissertation", "machine translation", "statistical machine translation", "word sense disambiguation", "computer-aided translation assistance"] categories = []

 # Featured image